pauldzy/DZ_DBA/README.md

 * **ORACLE TEXT** - Parent is the table with the column containing the CTXSYS.CONTENT index.
 Children are the I, K, N and R tables of the domain index.
 * **TABLE** - Everything not covered as one of the datasets above is tagged as a "TABLE" and has no children.

+<h4>Installation</h4>
+My DZ modules are intended as light-weight and portable "drop in where needed" sets of independent code.
+Choose a schema to install the code into and then just execute the deployment script.
+All code is expressly PUBLIC and then can be executed from anywhere in the database.

 Any feedback or suggestions for improvements are appreciated.